ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 # Pt 3.5 -- A flash to the future

+> The stone that the builders rejected has become the chief cornerstone. –Psalms 118:22

 ### Early morning around 1AM, Sunday September the 25th outside 275 South St and under the FDR between the DSNY and Unlabled city parking areas

 There were just a few times in this situation where I was so shocked that I developed tunnel vision.